We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 90 Day Korean has a special paid naming service that will help you get a personalized name in Korean that is the best match for you.

 When you purchase the service, you’ll take a short 15-minute course that will teach you the important elements of a Korean name.
 Then, you’ll fill out a short questionnaire about your background.
-Once you’re done, the Korean naming team will get back to you with some Korean name choices to fit your background and personality.
+Once you’re done, the Korean naming team will get back to you with some name choices to fit your background and personality.

 How to write my name in Korean